 • A page for each class with the students’ work, the program of studies and attendance list.

 • A multimedia gallery of photos and videos from our classes.

-• A page with resources, both online and in Barcelona, for teaching children and teens English.
+• A page with online resources for teaching English to children and teens .

 We believe that publishing our students’ work in an online portfolio offers advantages for our students, their parents and our teachers.
-Visit the Zona Joven to read more about these advantages and to have a look at our students’ work.
+Visit OH Connect to read more about these advantages and to have a look at our students’ work.

 We offer parents the opportunity to speak face-to-face with their child or teen’s teacher two times during the academic year, in December and again in May.
 During these meetings parents and teachers discuss the student’s progress in class and with their level of English.
 Outside of these meetings, we welcome parents to contact us to organize a meeting with their child’s teacher at any other time throughout the academic year.